5 Hard Lessons I’ve Learned from 30+ Years as an Entrepreneur

 Invest your time in networking online and offline.
 Talk about what you do with passion to everyone you meet.
 That’s one of the best ways to get real customers.

-Yes, the website matters and you should have a good profile photo of yourself too – but you can start with a single page website that you build yourself.
 Even a Facebook page or an Instagram page will do the job.
 And then when you have the ball rolling and money is coming in, you can begin to invest more into your business.

 #5.
-Learn to LOVE selling
+Learn To LOVE Selling

-How do you feel about selling your products or offerings?
 Perhaps you know that nagging fear of putting yourself out there, the fear of becoming a sleazy salesperson, the fear of stepping outside of your comfort zone and ask for the sale.
 The fear of no one wants to buy your products.

-It saddens me to see how many creatives give up on their dream because they struggle to sell.
 They blame themselves, lose confidence and doubt if they are good enough – when really, what they lack is effective key strategies for selling their products and services.

 So if you recognize yourself in the above – do NOT feel like a failure!
 I bet about 95% of all creative business owners deal with the fear of selling and putting their offerings out there.